wolskies/rke2-ansible/README.md

 * Note 2: **The RKE2 deploy role will remove NetworkManager if it is installed**.
 There is a way to configure NetworkManager to coexist with Canal (default CNI), but I don't need it for my purposes.
 This behavior can be skipped using default vars, or by skipping the `config-firewall` tag.

 * Note 3: **The RKE2 role will disable `firewalld` if it is installed**.
 For the "why" see [RKE2 requirements](https://docs.rke2.io/install/requirements).
-Canal can manage firewall rules after installation - see Note 5.
+If UFW is already installed, the role will configure necessary firewall rules and leave UFW in its current state.
+If no firewall is present, Canal CNI manages network security without installing additional firewall software.
 This behavior can be skipped by running the playbook with the `--skip-tags config-firewall` option.

-* Note 4: If the firewall is set to UFW, the appropriate firewall rules will be installed, but UFW will be left in the state (enabled/disabled) that it was found in.

 * Note 5: **ARM64 Version Compatibility**: When deploying on ARM64/aarch64 systems, verify that the specified RKE2 version has ARM64 container images available.
 If you encounter "image not found" errors during deployment, you can check image availability using:
   ```bash